thoughtspot/thoughtspot.github.io/_data-integrate/clients/set-up-the-odbc-driver-using-ssis.md

 4. In the Client Configuration Dialog, enter the **Server IP** and **Server Port**.

-      Enter any node IP that has Simba server running on it.
-In **Secondary Servers**, you must specify all node IPs, because ThoughtSpot must resolve to the server Simba runs on, and that server can change after an upgrade.
-Enter one server IP per line.
-The line return serves as a separator.
-Comma separated values are not supported.
+      Any node IP that has Simba server running on it should work.
+You can specify multiple secondary servers and ThoughtSpot will resolve to the server Simba is running on.
+To provide  **Secondary Servers** dialog enter one server IP per line.
+The line return serves as a separator, comma separation is not supported.

 5. Click **OK** twice to close the Client Configuration Dialog and the ODBC Data Source Administrator.